-YOUR FIRST COLLEGE JOB PRIORITIES & PREFERENCES
+YOUR FIRST POST-GRAD SCHOOL JOB PRIORITIES & PREFERENCES

-You probably came to college for many different reasons.
+You probably came to graduate school for many different reasons.
 One of those reasons is probably "to get a great job."
 As you think about that great job, what does it look like?
 When you begin applying for jobs, interviewing for jobs, negotiating for jobs or starting your own business, you will have to make a number of decisions.
 Some of these decisions will be directly aligned with your values and goals.
 Some of these decisions may involve trade-offs...because it may take a while for you to find "the perfect job."

-Think about the 10 most likely features of your first post-college job - salary, location, flexibility, opportunity, flexibility, culture... - and identify how important each feature is to you.
+Think about the 10 most likely features of your first post-grad school job - salary, location, flexibility, opportunity, flexibility, culture... - and identify how important each feature is to you.